equalitie/banjax/README.md

 GET http://wiki/ equalit.ie "Firefox 1.0.1"

-Currently the hit rate computed globally in the sense that it is  number of time that a request matches each regexes, hence for example if a request matches two different regexes, it counts as two hits.
+Currently the hit rate computed for each regex in the sense that it is the  number of time that a request matches each regexes, hence for example if a request matches two different regexes, it counts once as hit for each regexes.

-To configure a new regex, you need to add a new rule in {} to the banned_regexes array.
-All parts of the rule is separated by semi-colon from each-other.
+To configure a new regex, you need to add a new rule in to the banned_regexes array. fields of the rule should be specified in yaml format (using colon)

 rule: human readable explanation of what rule is about.
 It is *not* optional.
 regex: a regex to match the whole request.
-Pay attention that you need to put \\ when you are intending to have one \ in the regex.
-Also there are characters which do not get matched to "." so you need to use "[\\s\\S]" instead.
+Pay attention that you need to put \ when you are intending to have one \ in the regex.
+Also there are characters which do not get matched to "." so you need to use "[\s\S]" instead.

 interval: The span of time in seconds when you want banjax keep record of the hit.